 We estimate the timing of the accomplishment of various scientific, clinical, regulatory and other product development goals, which we sometimes refer to as milestones.
 These milestones may include the commencement or completion of scientific studies and clinical trials and the submission of regulatory filings.
 From time to time, we may publicly announce the expected timing of some of these milestones.
 All of these milestones will be based on a variety of assumptions, and the actual timing of these milestones can vary dramatically compared to our estimates, in some cases for reasons beyond our control.
+For example, the COVID-19 pandemic has had a significant impact on the ability of biopharmaceutical companies to conduct clinical trials and, while we have not yet experienced delays resulting from the pandemic, there can be no assurance that we will be able to avoid such delays in the future.
 If we do not meet these milestones as publicly announced, the commercialization of our products may be delayed and, as a result, our stock price may decline.